 Continue existing outreach and education programs and look for ways to expand the audience and reach of the messages and events.
 Study survey results from previous events and implement suggested improvements.
 Update advertising content and reassess media buys based on survey results to ensure we are reaching target audience with fresh, relevant messages.
 Anticipated Results:

 Every year our outreach programs reach more people and we raise awareness about our industry as well as serve the communities where we operate.
 More teachers and students are served each year through our education programs.
 Our information sessions are held in different locations and we expand on best practices to encourage more people to attend each year.
 We also expect our positive perception rating to continue to improve with our advertising campaign.
+As we deploy the messages that our research has shown us resonate with state residents, we expect our positive perception to increase.
+All these positive outcomes will combine to strengthen our relationships with the citizens of North Dakota and increase understanding of the oil and gas industry.
 Facilities:

-NDPC office in Bismarck
+NDPC office in Bismarck Resources:

-Resources: